Peak District Kids writer: Gemma from Families Can Travel

-This circular pram friendly walk follows the High Peak Trail down the former railway line at the Sheep Pasture Incline in Derbyshire.
+This circular pram-friendly walk follows the High Peak Trail down the former railway line to the Sheep Pasture engine house.
 You can see what’s left of the old railway operation with the engine house still standing at the top, and the Catch Pit for runaway wagons at the bottom.

 There’s an old train carriage for the kids to climb on at the High Peak Junction before walking along the beautiful Cromford Canal to Cromford Mills.
-You might want to wander around the Cromford Mills which is free to enter and now houses shops and cafes.
+You might want to wander around the Cromford Mills, which is free to enter and houses shops and cafes.

 If you want to skip part of the incline and make this a shorter 4.5km walk, you can instead start at Cromford Wharf Car Park (details below).

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 If you are planning a visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
 Please also take all litter home with you, don’t bring BBQs and park your car in designated parking areas.
 Also, please use these walks as a guide; access and stiles may change.

 During the winter months, it’s important to be extra prepared and safe when out walking and adventuring in the Peak District.
 The weather can change so quickly, especially on the exposed escarpments, and we don’t want you to get caught out.

 Read our top tips for safe winter walking with the kids.